 A Day in HiSPBC

-Days will be structured to include two half-day sessions, each focused on a single policy topic along with group panel discussions in the afternoon.
-Each topic will typically include teaching from two professors, with presentations from the Hoover faculty members as well as active participation from the class.
+Days will be structured to include sessions focused on policy topics along with group panel discussions.
+Each topic will typically include teaching from multiple professors, with presentations from the Hoover faculty members as well as active participation from the class.
 Lunches will be attended by the entire class and one or more professors from that day’s sessions.

 Class sessions will end in the late afternoon.
-On several evenings, there will be group dinners with invited speakers on some of the evenings.
+There will be group dinners with invited speakers on some of the evenings.
 Students can expect to spend three hours a day outside of class on homework, studying individually or in groups, and working on group projects.
 Readings and case studies must be completed before group meetings and class sessions to facilitate active participation.